Young children need to go to the doctor or nurse for a “well-child visit” 7 times between the ages of 1 and 4.

 A well-child visit is when you take your child to the doctor for a full checkup to make sure she is healthy and developing normally.
 This is different from other visits for sickness or injury.

 At a well-child visit, the doctor or nurse can help catch any problems early, when they may be easier to treat.
-You will also have a chance to ask any questions you may have about your child’s behavior, eating habits, and sleeping habits.
+You will also have a chance to ask questions about things like your child’s behavior, eating habits, and sleeping habits.

 What about cost?

-Well-child visits are covered under the Affordable Care Act.
-Depending on your insurance plan, your child may be able to get well-child checkups at no cost to you.
-Check with your insurance provider.
+Thanks to the Affordable Care Act, insurance plans must cover well-child visits.
+Depending on your insurance, your child may be able to get well-child checkups at no cost to you.
+Check with your insurance company to learn more.

 How often do I need to take my child for well-child visits?